-Pursuant to IC 36-7-31, the Metropolitan Development Commission of the City of Indianapolis, Indiana, and of Marion County, Indiana (the "Commission"), may establish a professional sports development area which may include any facility (a) used in the training of a team engaged in professional sports events, or (b) financed in whole or in part by notes or bonds issued by a political subdivision or issued under the CIB's or the IFA's enabling act and used to hold a professional sporting event.
-Certain state and local taxes generated in the area are allocated to a professional sports development area fund and can be used to finance the construction and equipping of a designated capital improvement used for a professional sporting event.
-The taxes which may be allocated to the PSDA Fund include the Indiana Gross Retail Tax, the Indiana Use Tax, the Indiana Adjusted Gross Income Tax imposed on an individual, the Local Income Tax and the 2 percent Marion County Food and Beverage Tax as previously described (the "Covered Taxes").
+Pursuant to IC 36-7-31, the Metropolitan Development Commission of the City of Indianapolis, Indiana, and of Marion County, Indiana (the "Commission"), may establish a professional sports development area which may include any facility (a) used in the training of a team engaged in professional sports events, or (b) financed in whole or in part by notes or bonds issued by a political subdivision or issued under the CIB's or the IFA's enabling act and used to hold a professional sports development area fund and can be used to finance the construction and equipping of a designated capital improvement used for a professional sporting event.
+The taxes which may be allocated to the PSDA Fund include the Indiana Gross Retail Tax, the Indiana Use Tax, the Indiana Adjusted Gross Income Tax imposed on an individual, the Local Income Tax and the 2% Marion County Food and Beverage Tax as previously described (the "Covered Taxes").